momentum-mod/docs/_posts/guides/2022-04-29-guide_porting-goldsrc-to-source.md

 ## Download the .BSP and (in some cases) the .WAD

+Most Team Fortress Classic skill maps can be found on the TFC Refugees forum here: https://www.tfcrefugees.com/resources/categories/conc.4/
+Maps downloaded from this forum always include any relevant custom content not packed into the map itself.
+Additionally many maps have descriptions and author info text documents included.
-You can download maps from [Xtreme-Jumps](https://xtreme-jumps.eu/download.php?list.9) or by joining an Adrenaline Gamer Kreedz server, and switching the map with `agmap`.
-The BSP is the actual map file, and the WAD contains the textures used in the map, although in most cases custom textures will be embedded into the BSP.
+Of the files downloaded, the BSP is the actual map file, and the WAD contains the textures used in the map.
+In most cases custom textures will be embedded into the BSP itself.

 ## Obtaining the .map file

-You will need the .map/.rmf/.jmf file for the map you wish to port to Source.
+You will need the .map or .rmf file for the map you wish to port to Source.
 It will make your life much easier if you can get the original from the creator, however it is not required.

 ### What decompiler to use?